Places with the Best Air Quality

 Those who live in the cities listed above enjoy clean air with every breath.
 Unfortunately, we can’t all reside on a Gulf Coast beach, in a forest, or in the wide open spaces of the West.
 Many cities have air quality poor enough to keep people indoors, especially children, the elderly, and lung disease sufferers.
 Some rural areas even produce dangerous levels of seasonal pollen each year that can bring on flare-ups in people diagnosed with chronic obstructive pulmonary disease (COPD).
 If you suffer from a lung disease like COPD, low air quality can be especially troublesome, even dangerous.

-Breathe Easier with Stem Cell Therapy for Lung Disease
+Breathe Easier with Cellular Therapy for Lung Disease

-The Lung Institute serves the entire nation as an innovative leader of regenerative medicine dedicated to providing stem cell therapy for lung diseases such as COPD, pulmonary fibrosis, chronic bronchitis, emphysema and interstitial lung disease.
-Through designated practice, our physicians have gained worldwide recognition for the successful application of revolutionary, minimally invasive stem cell therapy for lung disease.
+The Lung Health Institute serves the entire nation as an innovative leader of regenerative medicine dedicated to providing cellular therapy for lung diseases such as COPD, pulmonary fibrosis, chronic bronchitis, emphysema and interstitial lung disease.
+Through designated practice, our physicians have gained worldwide recognition for the successful application of revolutionary, minimally invasive cellular therapy for lung disease.
 With over a century of combined medical experience, our doctors have established a patient experience designed with the highest concern for patient safety and quality of care.
-At our world-class facilities, we use stem cell treatments utilizing autologous stem cells to promote the healing of damaged tissue.
+At our world-class facilities, we use cellular therapys utilizing autologous cells to promote the healing of damaged tissue.
 Our outpatient stem cell transplant procedures are improving patients’ quality of life and helping them breathe easier.

 Regardless of where you live, if you have a debilitating lung disease, it is important to be aware of the quality of the air you breathe.
 You can stay on top of local air quality at AirNow.gov.
 Being aware of the quality of the air will help you better manage and prevent symptoms and flare-ups.
-Many lung disease sufferers have seen an improved quality of life after receiving stem cell therapy from the Lung Institute.
-If you or a loved one suffers from lung disease, contact one of our patient coordinators today at (800) 729-3065 to see if you are a candidate for stem cell therapy.
+Many lung disease sufferers have seen an improved quality of life after receiving cellular therapy from the Lung Health Institute.
+If you or a loved one suffers from lung disease, contact one of our patient coordinators today at 888-745-6697 to see if you are a candidate for cellular therapy.